Barlaam of Seminara: Early life

 Barlaam was born in what is now the comune of Seminara, Calabria, in a Greek-speaking Eastern Orthodox environment.
-He was an ethnic Greek, likely of Griko origin.
+He was an ethnic Greek.

 Early career

 Bernardo moved to Constantinople in the 1320s, where he soon gained entrance into ecclesiastical and political circles, especially those around the emperor Andronicus III Palaeologus, who gave him a teaching position at the university.
-He was made Basilian monk at the monastery of Sant'Elia di Capassino and assumed the name Barlaam.
+He was tonsured a monk at the monastery of Sant'Elia di Capassino and given the name Barlaam.

 Eventually, he was made the Hegumen (abbot) of the Monastery of Our Savior, and two confidential missions on behalf of the emperor were entrusted to him.

 Historian Colin Wells characterizes Barlaam as "brilliant but sharp-tongued", describing him as "thoroughly versed in the classics, an astronomer, a mathematician, as well as a philosopher and a theologian.
 However, according to Wells, "this formidable learning was coupled with an arrogant, sarcastic manner, so caustic at times that he put off even friends and allies."